Mickey's Not-So-Scary Halloween Party: Disney's Not So Spooky Spectacular!

 The nighttime fireworks show, Disney's Not So Spooky Spectacular!, is presented in lieu of the regular nightly show, Happily Ever After.
 The show features fireworks, projection mapping, lasers, and searchlights at Cinderella Castle, and stars Jack Skellington (Chris Sarandon), Mickey Mouse (Bret Iwan), Minnie Mouse (Kaitlyn Robrock), Donald Duck (Tony Anselmo), and Goofy (Bill Farmer).
 The show debuted in 2019.

 The current show serves as a replacement for Happy HalloWishes: A Grim Grinning Ghosts' Spooktacular in the Sky, which was based on the Haunted Mansion and featured dark music from the Disney library of animated films.
-Prior to that show's debut in 2005, a revival of the classic fireworks show, Fantasy in the Sky, was shown along with a three-minute holiday-themed finale featuring the Old Witch form Snow White and the seven dwarfs as the host of this Finale.
+Prior to that show's debut in 2005, a revival of the classic fireworks show, Fantasy in the Sky, was shown along with a three-minute holiday-themed finale featuring the Old Witch from Snow White and the seven dwarfs as the host of this Finale.
 The soundtrack for both the fireworks and parade are available on an in-park CD as of 2007 titled "Magic Kingdom Event Party Music", which also includes music from Mickey's Pirate and Princess Party.

 During the fireworks, a special dessert party is available for an additional fee.
 This dessert party provides guests with reserved viewing of the fireworks along with themed treats and desserts.